billy-le/billyle.dev/packages/website/src/content/posts/common-errors-for-new-flutter-developers-tips-and-fixes.md

 So if you're starting your journey with Flutter, I suggest installing by downloading the zip file and carefully following the instructions.

+## Clean and repair cache

+When I find that something goes wrong with Flutter, this is usually my first approach.
+I run these commands in order before I start researching for a solution.

+Usually, it's a hit or miss but it gives me peace-of-mind that Flutter might not be the culprit and it could be something else like Xcode or a misconfigured setting.

+If you don't have a build_runner, you can skip steps 3 & 4.

+1. `flutter clean`
+2. `flutter pub cache repair`
+3. `dart run build_runner clean`
+4. `dart run build_runner build -d`
+5. `flutter pub get`
+6. `flutter doctor`

 ## Cocoapods errors

 Cocoapods is a dependency manager used by Xcode and it's a requirement if you plan to build any apps for Apple.